jolars/qualpal/paper/paper.md

 formats (RGB, HSL and LCHab (HCL) colorspaces, built-in palettes) and can adapt palettes to color vision deficiencies (CVD) of the full dichromacy spectrum (protanopia, deuteranopia, tritanopia) with any choice of severity.
-The

-color vision deficiency simulation, and perceptual color difference metrics.
-The library uses fast algorithms and perceptually uniform color spaces (DIN99d, CIEDE2000) to select colors that are maximally distinct, ensuring accessibility for users with color vision deficiencies.
+The library is also available as a [R package](https://cran.r-project.org/package=qualpalr) and as a web application at [qualpal.cc](https://qualpal.cc), providing easy-to-use interfaces for generating color palettes in R and directly in the browser.

 # Statement of need

-Effective visualization of categorical data requires color palettes where colors are easily distinguishable, including for users with color vision deficiencies (CVD).
-Standard palettes are often optimized for a fixed number of colors and may not be perceptually distinct or accessible. `qualpal` addresses this gap by providing an automated, reproducible method for generating and improving color palettes, supporting accessibility and flexible input.
-It is useful for researchers, data scientists, and developers who need high-quality, accessible color palettes for figures, charts, and interfaces.
+Effective visualization of categorical data requires color palettes with easily distinguishable colors, both for people with normal color vision and those with color vision deficiencies (CVD). `qualpal` addresses this problem by providing an automatic method for generating and extending color palettes, supporting a range of inputs and granular control over adaptability to CVD.
+It is useful for researchers, data scientists, and developers in need of high-quality, accessible color palettes for figures, charts, and interfaces.

 To support the large community of R users in scientific visualization, `qualpalr` provides bindings to the C++ library, allowing palette generation directly from R and integration with R plotting packages.

 # Acknowledgements